 The way mortgage loans work, a large majority of the early payments go to interest.
-Our recent low interest rate environment makes that a little less challenging, but it is still a serious consideration.
+Our recent low-interest rate environment makes that a little less challenging, but it is still a serious consideration.

 For a three year old, $200,000 mortgage at 4% interest, the principal portion of that 37th payment is just $325, and it goes up about $1 each month.
 A year of payments will decrease your principal balance about $4,000.
-While that’s not awful, its not a lot in the greater scheme of things.
+While that’s not awful, it is not a lot in the greater scheme of things.
 If you are underwater, or can’t cover the costs of selling, it may take many, many years of renting to get that loan balance down below the net value of the property.

 The Costs of Owning A Rental